 Medically Edited and Reviewed by: Dr. Erin Zinkhan MD, BSBE

 Tape may seem like an easy-to-understand topic, but the variety of medical tape available requires more explanation to help you choose the right product for your needs.
 When you put something on your body, you want to make sure it's right.
 Once you find the right product, it's also helpful to know how to properly use it.

 We'll explain how to choose a medical tape and some tips and tricks for proper application and removal.

 Getting the Right Tape

 There are so many different types of tape.
 To determine which tape is right for you, consider two main things:

 - Do you have any allergies to tape or sensitive skin?

-If you experience allergies to tape, the first thing you'll want to determine is whether you are allergic to the tape, the adhesive or latex.
-The easiest place to start is choosing a latex free tape.
-If a latex free tape still causes an allergic reaction, try a hypoallergenic tape.
+If you experience allergies to tape, the first thing you'll want to determine is whether you are allergic to the tape, the adhesive, or latex.
+The easiest place to start to determine which component you are allergic to is to try a latex free tape.
+If a latex free tape still causes an allergic reaction, try a hypoallergenic tape

 If you still experience an allergic reaction while using hypoallergenic tape, than it is possible that you are reacting to the adhesive in the tape.
 To prevent such reactions, use a tape with a silicone-based adhesive, such as the Kind Removal Tape.